Chapter 13 Text Analytics: A Start

 13.9 Feature Selection

-• The granularity of the features
+• Granularity: The level of detail captured by the features.

-• The informativeness of the features
+• Informativeness: The relevance and significance of the features for the analysis.

 corp_dfm_trimmed <- corp_us %>%